-Founder, operator, and long-term thinker.
+Founder and operator.
 Building businesses and assets designed to outlast the effort it took to create them.

 There's a version of the hospitality story that ends in a head chef role at somewhere well-regarded, a reputation built over decades, a life spent in other people's dining rooms.
 I could see that version clearly from the inside.
 I chose a different one.